maram22j/Integrative-Workflow-IDR-scRNAseq-Glioblastoma/README.md

 ---
 ## Overview

-This repository provides an end-to-end computational workflow integrating single-cell RNA sequencing (scRNA-seq) data with protein intrinsic disorder annotations to investigate the role of intrinsically disordered proteins (IDPs) and intrinsically disordered regions (IDRs) in glioblastoma.
+This repository provides an end-to-end computational workflow integrating single-cell RNA sequencing (scRNA-seq) data with protein intrinsic disorder annotations to investigate the role of intrinsically disordered regions (IDRs) in glioblastoma.

 The workflow combines:
 - single-cell transcriptomic analysis,